 This course culminates with in-person presentations of either the ePortfolio or Multimedia Presentation.
-We will meet in-person for our final exam session on Tuesday, December 10 from 4:00pm to 6:00pm.
+We will meet in-person for our final exam session on Wednesday, May 14th 8:00am to 10:00am.
 Presenting your work during this time and participating as an active audience member counts toward the Unit Deliverables category.